 - 1. Participate fully in the learning process. - 2.
-Come to school on time, prepared with homework and needed supplies. - 3.
+Come to school on time, prepared with homework, devices and needed supplies. - Upkeep their electronic devices, books, book bag and all materials. - Bring their charged laptop/tablet with their power cord and the recommended supplies, according to their grade, so that no one has to share and avoid any possible means of contagion. - 3.
 Show respect for the knowledge and authority of teachers, administrators, and other school employees. - 4.
 Be free of alcohol, drugs, tobacco products, and weapons. - 5.
 Show respect for themselves, their school and other people. - 6.
-Avoid excessive public displays of affection (such as kissing/embracing). - 7.
-Use appropriate language, behavior and attire. - 8.
-Be honest and trustworthy, and treat others with courtesy and respect. - 9.
-Refrain from plagiarism and copying. - 10.
-Upkeep their electronic devices, books, book bag and all materials. - 11.
+Follow established health regulations to aid in keeping the well-being of the entire school community. - Masks must be worn at all times. - Hands must be washed frequently or use hand sanitizer if soap and water are not readily available - Bring a personal water bottle for drinking.
+Water fountains with a bottle filling feature have been installed throughout the school. - Bring wipes, Kleenex, 4 additional masks and hand sanitizer/isopropyl alcohol 70% to have in their assigned personal desk. - 7.
 Help keep their classrooms, halls and walkways, playgrounds, restrooms and lunch area clean. - Writing or drawing on any school property, such as bulletin boards, desk, walls, lockers, etc. is considered damaging school property. - Accidental damage must be reported to the Dean of Students and/or Principal's Office immediately.
-Any accidental or intentional damage must be replaced by student/parent or charged to the student's account. - Littering, throwing papers or waste items on the floor or school grounds is considered a violation of the aesthetic atmosphere of the school and is considered property damage.
+Any accidental or intentional damage must be replaced by student/parent or charged to the student's account.

+- Littering, throwing papers or waste items on the floor or school grounds is considered a violation of the aesthetic atmosphere of the school and is considered property damage. - 8.
+Avoid excessive public displays of affection (such as kissing/embracing). - 9.
+Use appropriate language, behavior and attire. - 10.
+Be honest and trustworthy, and treat others with courtesy and respect. - 11.
+Refrain from plagiarism and copying.

-Rules and regulations represent guidelines for behavior and are designed to help each member of the Dorado Academy community to function harmoniously.
+These rules and regulations represent our guidelines for behavior and are designed to help each member of the Dorado Academy community to function harmoniously.
 In keeping the rules, the student contributes to an environment in which others can experience meaningful growth.